'I played pretty well. I took advantage of the par fives and the short holes, and I putted well.'

 "I put more pressure on myself than really I think there is and it's about learning to handle your emotions, and all of this is just an experience to learn, how to handle not only your game, but your emotions in these big events.

 "It is a massive confidence boost.
-I can always say that I shot 65 around Leopard Creek, I will always have that for the rest of my life.
-I can sleep happy tonight."
+I can always say that I shot 65 around Leopard Creek, I will always have that for the rest of my life.”

 Williams made his first DP World Tour cut last week when finishing 45th in the South African Open.